MATHS 720 : Group Theory

 Final Exam

-The final grade for each student will be calculated using the plussage system, taking the maximum of two scores: EITHER 50% from assignments and 50% from the final exam, OR 100% from the final exam.
-Students must score at least 35% in the final exam in order for this system to apply.
+The final grade for each student will be calculated using the plussage system, taking the maximum of two scores: EITHER 30% from assignments, 20% from midterm, and 50% from the final exam, OR 100% from the final exam.
+Moreover, students must score at least 35% in the final exam in order to pass the course.

 Key Topics